melroy89/cpp-gtk-test-app/README.md

-# cpp-gtk-test-app
-GTK/Gtkmm Test App
+# GTK/Gtkmm Test Application

+Test application using Gtk/Gtkmm C++.

+This repository can also be used as a good Gtkmm template!